Kunj-13/Individual-Project-Threads-Manager/README.md

 - **Expected Result:** The program exits.
 - **Backend Operation**: The loop running the main menu is terminated, ending the program execution.

+# Limitations, Challenges & Findings

+## Findings
+Throughout the course of developing this operating system simulator, I gained valuable insights into the complexity of managing processes and threads, the intricacies of inter-process communication, and the benefits as well as challenges of parallel computing.
+One of my key findings was the substantial impact of parallel processing on performance.
+By splitting a large text file into segments and processing each segment concurrently, the execution time was significantly reduced compared to sequential processing.
+However, this came with the increased complexity of managing multiple processes, ensuring data consistency, and dealing with the overhead of context switching.

+## Challenges
+During implementation, I faced several challenges:
+- **Synchronizing Threads:** Implementing thread synchronization without causing deadlocks or race conditions was intricate.
+I had to carefully manage shared resources using locks and semaphores to maintain data integrity.
+- **IPC Mechanisms:** Balancing the performance of message passing with shared memory was complex, especially when trying to optimize for different sizes of data.
+It was crucial to find a sweet spot where the system would not be bogged down by overhead or by the latency of data transfer.
+- **Memory Management:** Keeping track of memory usage was crucial, particularly when handling large files.
+It was challenging to ensure that the memory was allocated and freed appropriately to prevent leaks.

+## Limitations
+Some limitations and areas for improvement include:
+- **User Interface:** While functional, the CLI-based interface could be more intuitive.
+Incorporating a graphical user interface would make it easier for users to interact with the simulator and understand the processes and threads in real time.
+- **Scalability:** While the simulator handles parallel processing well, further scalability tests are needed with larger datasets and more complex processing tasks to ensure that the system scales linearly.
+- **Performance Profiling:** More detailed profiling could help identify bottlenecks in the system.
+This data would be invaluable for optimizing various components, especially the IPC mechanisms.
+- **Extended Functionality:** Currently, the simulator operates on text files for parallel processing.
+Expanding this to other types of data and operations could broaden the learning experience.

+This project not only solidified my understanding of operating systems but also improved my problem-solving and system design skills.
+The challenges I faced pushed me to explore and learn more about the underlying mechanics of an operating system.
+Moving forward, I plan to refine this project, making it more robust and user-friendly, and possibly extending its functionality to simulate more complex operating system tasks.